 For others, retirement is something that is thought not to apply.
 Maybe you enjoy your line of work so much that you imagine yourself working for as long as your employer would have you, or for as long as your colleagues still take you seriously.
 But how long is that?

 For many though, retirement is a scary time with many unknowns, coupled with recognizable shortcomings in one’s personal finances.
 It’s a time when the prospect of being financially independent could not be further from reality.
+In fact, you may not be financially ready to retire at all.

 The fact that retirement means different things to different people, does not however excuse you from taking responsibility for one critical aspect of it all – how you pay for it.